manekinekko/minecraft-openai/README.md

 npm start -- --port [PORT] --host [HOST]
 ```

-To get the IP address of your host computer, run the following command from PowerShell:
+To get the IP address of your host computer, run the following command:

 ```
-wsl hostname -I
+wsl.exe hostname -I
 ```